josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 - What would the proposed intervention change?
 - Is the route producing protection or only symbolic alignment?

-### Universality

-- Are the stated principles being applied consistently?
-- Does protection depend on political, cultural, or ideological approval?

 ### Political Horizon